 Applying to Rent With an Emotional Support Animal

-If a tenant applies to live in a no-pets rental, they must be able to show proof that they own a registered, medically prescribed emotional support animal.
+If a tenant applies to live in a no-pets rental, they must be able to show proof that they own a registered, medically prescribed emotional support animal by producing an ESA housing letter.

-An emotional support animal letter is a signed statement from the tenant’s mental health practitioner proving that the animal companion is essential to their wellbeing and recovery.
-The letter can be signed by a doctor, PA, psychologist, social worker, peer support group, non-medical service agency, or a reliable 3rd party that would be aware of the condition and can attest to the needs of the individual.
+An ESA housing letter is a signed statement from the tenant’s mental health practitioner proving that the animal companion is essential to their wellbeing and recovery.
+The letter can be signed by a doctor, PA, psychologist, social worker, peer support group, non-medical service agency, or a reliable third party that would be aware of the condition and can attest to the needs of the individual.
 Some landlords may also have their own paperwork that will need to be filled out by the tenant and their mental health practitioner.

 Tenant Protections Under the FHA